One Planet Living is our vision of a world where we can live happily within the Earth’s resources, and a straightforward framework to achieve this.

 We are currently running two types of online training depending on your focus for using One Planet Living:

 Learn about One Planet Living – why it’s needed, how it works and how it transforms sustainability, as well as some of the key concepts behind it including systems thinking.

 Experience the One Planet Living journey for you and/or your client: from co-creating a One Planet Action Plan through to implementing your Plan, monitoring and reporting on progress, and driving culture change

-At Bioregional we describe people charged with implementing One Planet Living in a project or organisation as ‘One Planet Living Integrators.’
+At Bioregional we describe people charged with implementing One Planet Living in a project or organisation as ‘One Planet Living Associate.’
 This is the person who has the job of integrating One Planet Living into strategies, plans and processes, as well as into organisational culture.

 There are three steps involved:

 The post-training knowledge assessment will confirm your ability to develop a One Planet Action Plan, and it involves a written exercise followed by a short interview.
 The cost of the assessment is £250 (inc VAT).

 Who can become a One Planet Living Associate?

 The short answer is anyone.
 One Planet Living Associates include sustainability leads within an organisation; technical experts and consultants such as architects and engineers; specialists such as teachers as well as community organisers.

 The training requirements and time taken to complete the assessment will depend on your existing experience and skills – but we want anyone to feel they can take on the role of embedding sustainability within a project or organisation.